 The Program is intended to meet the requirements of a qualified tuition program under Section 529.
 As such, earnings allocated to Accounts of the Program but not distributed out of the Program are not subject to federal income tax.
-In order to be eligible for such tax treatment and for Account Owners and Designated Beneficiaries to receive the favorable federal income, estate, gift and generation-skipping tax treatment described below, the Program is required to implement certain restrictions and procedures applicable Contributions.
+In order to be eligible for such tax treatment and for Account Owners and Designated Beneficiaries to receive the favorable federal income, estate, gift and generation-skipping tax treatment described below, the Program is required to implement certain restrictions and procedures applicable to the operation of the Program.
+Certain of these restrictions and procedures are described below.

+Contributions.
 Contributions to an Account do not result in taxable income to the Designated Beneficiary.
 See discussion under the caption "Federal Gift, Estate and Generation-Skipping Transfer Taxes" below.
 A contributor may not deduct any contribution from income for purposes of determining federal income taxes.